wevote/WeVoteCordova/README.md

 It's free!
 It is based on Intellij, so if you have used PyCharm, WebStorm, RubyMine, or IntelliJ it should be instantly familar.

 [https://developer.android.com/studio/index.html](https://developer.android.com/studio/index.html)

-TODO: On a clean machine, capture all the steps it takes to get Android Studio going, and the Java environment setup.
-The Android and [Cordova](https://cordova.apache.org/docs/en/latest/) documentation are a good start.

 ### Running Android Cordova for the first time